tasket/wyng-backup/README.md

 instance of the tag (when the tag is the first spec) or the last instance (when the tag is the second range spec).
 Also, date-times and tags may be used together in a range spec.

+`--volex=<volume>[,volume,*]`

+Exclude one or more volumes from processing.
+May be used with commands that operate on multiple volumes in a single invocation, such as `send`.

 `--sparse-write`

 Used with `receive`, this option does _not_ prevent Wyng from overwriting existing local volumes!